 Our 50+ Residential mortgage is a mortgage for your home, with a set term duration, for customers aged 50+.
 Where you opt for interest only on the 50+ mortgage you’ll make interest payments monthly.
-There must be sufficient means to repay the mortgage at the end of the term.
-This could be through sale of property (main residence or second home) or cashing in investments or assets.
+There must be sufficient means to repay the mortgage at the end of the mortgage term.
+This could be through selling the property (main residence or second home) or cashing in investments or assets that you might have.

-Where you opt for a repayment mortgage and make all of your payments, you’ll have repaid your mortgage at the end of the term.
+If you choose a repayment mortgage and make all your payments, you’ll have repaid your mortgage at the end of the mortgage term.

 - Sale of your property when you downsize.